blacktop/ipsw/www/docs/cli/ipsw/download/ota.md

-      --driver-kit               Extract DriverKit dyld_shared_cache(s) from remote OTA zip --dyld                     Extract dyld_shared_cache(s) from remote OTA zip -a, --dyld-arch stringArray    dyld_shared_cache architecture(s) to remote extract -f, --flat                     Do NOT perserve directory structure when downloading with --pattern -h, --help                     help for ota
+      --driver-kit               Extract DriverKit dyld_shared_cache(s) from remote OTA zip --dyld                     Extract dyld_shared_cache(s) from remote OTA zip -a, --dyld-arch stringArray    dyld_shared_cache architecture(s) to remote extract -f, --flat                     Do NOT preserve directory structure when downloading with --pattern -h, --help                     help for ota
       --info                     Show all the latest OTAs available --insecure                 do not verify ssl certs